Photograph manipulation

-Photograph manipulation involves the transformation or alteration of a photograph.
+Photograph manipulation or photograph alteration is the modification of an otherwise genuine photograph.
 Some photograph manipulations are considered to be skillful artwork, while others are considered to be unethical practices, especially when used to deceive.
-Photographs may be manipulated for political propaganda, to improve the appearance of a subject, for entertainment, or as humor.
+Motives for manipulating photographs include political propaganda, altering the appearance of a subject (both for better and for worse), entertainment and humor.

 Depending on the application and intent, some photograph manipulations are considered an art form because they involve creation of unique images and in some instances, signature expressions of art by photographic artists.
-For example, Ansel Adams used darkroom exposure techniques, burning (darkening) and dodging (lightening) a photograph.
+For example, Ansel Adams used darkroom exposure techniques to darken and lighten photographs.
 Other techniques include retouching using ink or paint, airbrushing, double exposure, piecing photos or negatives together in the darkroom, and scratching instant films.
-Software tools applied to digital images range from professional applications to basic imaging software for casual users.
-Photoshopping is a verb for photograph manipulation as a genericized trademark of Adobe Photoshop.

-Techniques
+Software for digital image manipulation ranges from casual to professional skillsets.
+One of these, Adobe Photoshop, has led to the use of the term photoshop, meaning to digitally edit an image with any program.

+History and techniques

 Photo manipulation dates back to some of the earliest photographs captured on glass and tin plates during the 19th century.
 The practice began not long after the creation of the first photograph (1825) by Joseph Nicéphore Niépce who developed heliography and made the first photographic print from a photoengraved printing plate.
 Traditional photographic prints can be altered using various methods and techniques that involve manipulation directly to the print, such as retouching with ink, paint, airbrushing, or scratching Polaroids during developing (Polaroid art).
 Negatives can be manipulated while still in the camera using double-exposure techniques, or in the darkroom by piecing photos or negatives together.
-Some darkroom manipulations involved techniques such as bleaching to artfully lighten or totally wash-out parts of the photograph, or hand coloring for aesthetic purposes or to mimic a fine art painting.
+Some darkroom manipulations involved techniques such as bleaching to artfully lighten or totally wash out parts of the photograph, hand coloring for aesthetic purposes, or mimicking a fine art painting.

 In the early 19th century, photography and the technology that made it possible were rather crude and cumbersome.
 While the equipment and technology progressed over time, it was not until the late 20th century that photography evolved into the digital realm.
 In the 20th century, digital retouching became available with Quantel computers running Paintbox in professional environments, which, alongside other contemporary packages, were effectively replaced in the market by editing software for graphic imaging, such as Adobe Photoshop and GIMP.
 At the onset, digital photography was considered by some to be a radical new approach and was initially rejected by photographers because of its substandard quality.
 The transition from film to digital has been an ongoing process, although much progress was made in the early 21st century as a result of innovation that has greatly improved digital image quality while reducing the bulk and weight of cameras and equipment.

+Ansel Adams used darkroom exposure techniques, burning (darkening) and dodging (lightening) a photograph.